 Introduction

 Real-world constraints are those inherited from properties of the real world.
 The laws of physics are an example.
 Clearly, programs that interact with the real world, in particular cyber-physical systems, must respect such constraints.
-Software developers intend this to be the case but often lack mechanisms to documented and check such consistence.
+Software developers intend this to be the case but often lack mechanisms to document and check such consistence.
 Software faults that cause software to violate such constraints can thus go unnoticed.

 Research in this area has tended to focus on checking software’s consistency with very specific types of real-world constraints, e.g. the consistent use of physical units and physical dimensions [4],[9].
 In prior research [14][15] in which we sought a comprehensive approach, we introduced a new structure, the interpreted formalism, that combines: (a) the logic of the computation, i.e., the traditional notion of software, with (b) the interpretation of the logic, i.e., an explicit representation of the correspondence of software elements with the real world.
 The interpreted formalism model provides a framework for analyzing the consistency of software logic with the real-world entities with which the logic interacts.
 Consistency of physical units and of physical dimensions are special cases.